 Size Of The Gloves

-This may seem as a common thought with regard to selecting a set of gloves, however, it can make or break your choice.
-If you have to large of a glove that may cause a safety issue.
+This may seem like a common thought with regard to selecting a set of gloves, however, it can make or break your choice.
+If you have too large of a glove that may cause a safety issue.